Romekk/kurs/README.md

 # kurs
-Repsitory created on the Udemy's course .
+Repsitory created on the Udemy's course.
+I